jianliu10/jianliu.github.io/_posts/1998-01-01-java-jvm monitoring tools.md

 ## bin/jstatd

-start up a jstatd daemon server for remote monitoring by jps or jstat tools. jstatd server register itself in a remote RMI registry. jstatd server is used by jps tool and jstat tool.
+start up a jstatd daemon service for remote monitoring by jps or jstat tools. jstatd service register itself in a remote RMI registry. jstatd service is used by jps tool and jstat tool.

 ## bin/jps(JVM Process Status)